Dentures & PartialsLansdale, PA

 However, implant-supported dentures come with a ton of benefits.
 Though they’re more expensive upfront, you won’t incur surprise costs down the line.
 The implants stop jawbone deterioration, so your jaw won’t continue to wear down and change throughout your lifetime.
 You don’t have to worry about relining or replacing your dentures because they no longer fit in your mouth.
 Their fit will be consistent.

-Implants come with many perks that aren’t available with other restorations.
-Since they replace the tooth root, they give you more stability than other solutions, even when you don’t have implant posts for every single missing tooth.
+Implants offer many perks not available with other restorations.
+Since they replace the tooth root, they give you more stability than other solutions, even when you don’t have implant posts for every missing tooth.
 You can rely on them and don’t have to give up foods in your diet because implant-supported dentures should be able to process just about anything.
 They won’t slip around in your mouth, either.

-Implant-supported dentures are always in your mouth, and you never have to remove them.
-They don’t require any adhesive or special maintenance either.
-You basically just have to brush your teeth as you would normally and continue to come into the dentist office every six months.
+Implant-supported dentures are always in your mouth; you never have to remove them.
+They don’t require any adhesive or special maintenance, either.
+You just have to brush your teeth as you would normally and continue to visit the dentist every six months.

 Treatment with Dentures